dotnet/AspNetCore.Docs/aspnetcore/signalr/messagepackhubprotocol.md

 ## MessagePack quirks

-There are a few unique issues to be aware of when using the MessagePack Hub Protocol.
+There are a few issues to be aware of when using the MessagePack Hub Protocol.

 ### MessagePack is case-sensitive